smfo/whatILearntToday/Cloud services/azureServiceBus.md

 **Message**: a container containing metadata and data.
 This can be any kind of information.
 Messages are used to transfer data between different applications and services.

-S service bus is as platform-as-a-service (PaaS).` Azure takes care of the following tasks for you
+A service bus is as platform-as-a-service (PaaS).` Azure takes care of the following tasks for you

 * Worrying about hardware failures